renatoxm/laravel-package-development/README.md

 # Laravel Pagkage Development Project

-Simple Laravel 10 project used to develop my packages
+Simple Laravel 10 project you can use to develop your own packages

 ## Stack